 While most string lights are advanced enough that they are unlikely to cause a fire, Christmas trees can still pose a minor threat for accidents.
 Synthetic fiber optic Christmas trees are designed so that they don’t catch fire easily and are completely safe for displaying indoors, especially if you have pets and young children.
 However, in case of defective lights, fiber optic lights are difficult to replace because they are built into the tree.
 You may need to replace the entire branch or tree if the lights are damaged.

 Variety and versatility

 LED lights have a variety of lighting options and allow more decorating versatility.
-Pre-lit LED trees can come in clear, multicolor, or color-changing, giving you more freedom in creating and complementing themes for your Christmas tree.
+Pre-lit LED trees can come in clear, multicolor, or color-changing, giving you more freedom in creating and complementing themes and colors for your Christmas tree.
 Although some fiber optic trees feature color-changing switches, they generally have slightly fewer lighting options.
-When using fiber optic trees, the light color will also determine the color palette or décor motif.
+When using fiber optic Christmas trees, the light color will also determine the color palette or décor motif.

 How to find the best fiber optic Christmas tree

 When used and maintained properly, fiber optic lights can last for an average of 200,000 hours, or 20 years.
 If you prefer fiber optic Christmas trees, consider these two things: light coverage and lighting options.
 Some fiber optic Christmas trees have more lights built into their branches than others, providing better coverage for the room.
 Fiber optics also have color and lighting options that will complement your decorations.
 Still, some manufacturers use a combination of fiber optics and LED lights on their products, providing the customer with the best of both worlds.